flarebyte/learning/go/protocols.md

 # Protocols

-Markdown table including a Security column — highlighting each protocol/format's general security characteristics, such as schema enforcement, attack surface, and resistance to injection or fuzzing.
+Table including a Security column — highlighting each protocol/format's general security characteristics, such as schema enforcement, attack surface, and resistance to injection or fuzzing.

 | Protocol / Format               | Description                                     | Native / External                                | Security Characteristics                                      |
 | ------------------------------- | ----------------------------------------------- | ------------------------------------------------ | ------------------------------------------------------------- |